bibleexchange/church_ministry__textbook/sw/0601_characteristics-of-a-good-leader.md

 ## Hali ya ndoa

 Does someone have to be married to be a leader in the church?
 Overseers (1 Tim.
 3:2), deacons (1 Tim.
 3:12), and elders (Titus 1:6) were all to be the husband of one wife.
 In Greek, there is no difference between the words "woman" and "wife."
 So in Greek, this prase is "one-woman man."
 There are four possible meanings to what Paul said.
 Je ni lazima mtu awe ameoa au kuolewa ndio awe kiongozi ndani ya kanisa?
 Mwangalizi (1 Tim.
-3:2), Mashemasi (1 Tim.3:12), na Viongozi (Tito 1:6)naye ni mume wa mke mmoja.
-Kwa kigiriki, hakuna tofauti kati ya neno “ mwanamke” na “mke”.
-Hivyo kwa kigiriki hii tamaa ni mwanaume wa mwanamke mmoja.”
+3:2), Mashemasi (1 Tim.
+3:12), na Viongozi (Tito 1:6)naye ni mume wa mke mmoja.
+Kwa kigiriki, hakuna tofauti kati ya neno " mwanamke" na "mke".
+Hivyo kwa kigiriki hii tamaa ni mwanaume wa mwanamke mmoja."
 Kuna maana rahisi nne za nini Paulo alisema.

 ### Possible meaning 1: The Leader must be married

 ### Maana rahisi ya 1: Kiongozi lazima awe ameoa au kuolewa

 This is not very likely, since Paul was not married (1 Cor.
 7:8).
 He would not tell people to do something that he does not do himself.
 Other apostles had wives, and Paul had that right to take a wife.
 He chose not to take a wife so that he would have more freedom to travel and preach the gospel (1 Cor.
 9:5).
-Hii haiwezekani, kwa kuwa Paulo hakuoa (1 K0r 7:8).
+Hii haiwezekani, kwa kuwa Paulo hakuoa (1 Kor.
+7:8).
 Asingeweza kuwaambia watu wafanye kitu ambacho yeye hakuweza kufanya.
 Mitume wengine walikuwa na wake, na Paulo alikuwa na hiyo haki ya kuoa.
-Alichagua kutokuoa ili awe na uhuru Zaidi kusafiri na kuhubiri injili(1 Kor 9:5).
+Alichagua kutokuoa ili awe na uhuru zaidi kusafiri na kuhubiri injili (1 Kor.
+9:5).

 Paul thought it was good for people who were not married to not seek to get married (1 Cor.
 7:25–28).
 This is because those that are not married only have to care about spiritual things, but those that are married have to care about both spiritual and natural things (1 Cor.
 7:32-35).
 Even Jesus taught that some people choose not to marry for the kingdom of God (Matthew 19:9-12).
 Paulo aliona kuwa ilikuwa vizuri kwa watu ambao hawajaoa kutokutafuta kuoa (1 Kor 7:25-28).
 Hii ni kwasababu wale ambao hawajaoa watajali tu kuhusu mambo ya kiroho, lakini wale waliooa watatakiwa kujali kuhusu mambo ya kiroho na ya kimwili (Math 19: 9-12).